 Tune in to CKUT on 90.3 FM from Montreal, or stream the show live here.

 Adam Basanta, matralab Research Coordinator, recently released an eight-track electroacoustic album titled “Memory is the residue of thought” on K o h l e n s t o f f records.

-Adam Basanta (b.
-1985) is an award-winning composer and media artist, whose work traverses electroacoustic and instrumental composition, audiovisual installations, site- specific interventions, laptop performance, and dynamic light design.
-His work explores notions of listening and audiovisual perception, the re-animation of quotidian objects, and the articulation of site and space.
+Basanta is a composer and media artist, whose work traverses electroacoustic and instrumental composition, audiovisual installations, site- specific interventions, laptop performance, and dynamic light design.
+He frequently explores notions of listening and audiovisual perception, the re-animation of quotidian objects, and the articulation of site and space.